-In contrast, OGA thins to increase diversity in the stand.
-We lower tree crowding only enough to maintain healthy growth for at least ten years while restoring the forest's species and age composition.
-If released too much, fast growing trees produce average quality lumber.
-We prefer to keep competition in the stand and grow denser, higher quality wood.
+In contrast, Forever Redwood thins to increase diversity in the stand.
+We lower tree crowding only enough to maintain healthy growth until the next thinning while restoring the forest's species and age composition.
+If overly thinned, fast growing trees produce average quality lumber.
+We prefer to keep competition in the stand and grow denser, higher-quality wood.
 Because our lands have a moderate to steep slope, this conservative practice keeps the canopy as closed as possible to protect the soil.
-While thinning we also retain or create snags for wildlife.
-Since all the pieces are interconnected, restoring the original tree age and species balance helps the soil structure return to a high level of fertility (see page 8).
+While thinning, we also retain or create snags for wildlife.
+Since all the pieces are interconnected, restoring the original tree age and species balance helps the soil structure return to a high level of fertility.